bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/1 Intro to AC machines/faraday's law.md

 >> $D=$ width of wire loop
 >> $B=$ [[tesla|magnetic flux density]]

 There is also this, which is what is given as an example.
 I don't like it because it's more confusing but its in the notes...
-Here it is assumed the magnetic field is acting out of the page and is uniform while being entirely constrained to the area directly under the ma:
+Here it is assumed the magnetic field is acting out of the page and is uniform while being entirely constrained to the area directly under the magnet:
 ![[Pasted image 20220220150211.png]]